An original watercolor of a beat up hawthorn tree in Isa's garden. 2022

 15.25 x 18.75

 Original watercolor on watercolor paper.
 Gallery natural frame, floated in shadowbox with UV acrylic.

-A beat up hawthorn tree inspired this painting.
-For a few years, one of my non-native trees, this hawthorn, attracted our bear-in-residence.
-Every fall the bear would sit in the small tree and wreak havoc.
-Every fall I then would prune the broken limbs and hope to get the tree back into shape.
+For a few years, a hawthorn tree in Isa's garden attracted her bear-in-residence.
+Every fall, it would sit in the small tree and wreak havoc.
+Every fall, Isa would prune the broken limbs and hope to get the tree back into shape.
 The tree did grow back, but on its own terms.
-I used to despair over its spooky, Grimm’s-fairy-tale-like appearance, but now I like the evidence of its resiliency and the otherworldly shapes.
-This painting is a snapshot of the tangle of limbs and shoots, with lingering berries, on a clear winter’s day, a hawthorn watercolor.
+She used to despair over its spooky, Grimm’s-fairy-tale-like appearance, but now she likes the evidence of its resiliency and the otherworldly shapes.
+This painting is a snapshot of the tangle of limbs and shoots, with lingering berries, on a clear winter’s day.